Ahmed-bastwesy/storeFront_udicity_node_project/README.md

     -```TOKEN_SECRET=###      <- write text that will join to encrypt token```<br/>

 ### Server
--The server will listen on port 4000:
+-The server will listen on port 4000:<br/>
--to run server successfull
+-to run server successfull<br/>
 * run in terminal ```npm install``` to install all packages
 * make sure that you do the database steps and server of database is run in correct port and you create the two databases
 * run server in terminal by ```npm run server```